 Your mental health professional may also do the following tests.

 - He/ She will conduct a psychological examination of your family background, symptoms, stressful situations, concerns and how the anxiety is affecting your life.

 - Might have you fill out a questionnaire.

 - May question your history of alcohol/drug use.

 - They may also determine if your condition is more like another symptom disorder such as anxiety or somatic symptom disorder.

 As an individual diagnosed with Hypochondria, work closely with your primary health care provider or mental health professional, visiting them and discussing your concerns.
 During your free time, practice stress management activities, become physically active within the family and in the outside world.
 Distract yourself from checking yourself for illnesses and researching them on the internet.
-Most of the tricks used to contain the disorder is psychological, and most may come from the one diagnosed.
-As hard as it is for anyone to watch you suffer, the mental and physical strain you’re in is immense and you should have the biggest motivation to be rid of it.
+Most of the tricks used to contain the disorder are psychological, and most may come from the one diagnosed.
+As hard as it is for anyone to watch you suffer, the mental and physical strain you’re in is immense, and you should have the biggest motivation to be rid of it.